 All Roads Lead to Customer Experience

-Before I jump into today’s post, All Roads Lead to Customer Experience, please allow me to invite SAP Customer Experience LIVE attendees to join my session in the SAP Litmos Thought-leader Track on Wednesday, May 8 at 9AM (ET) in Room C. It will be a really fun, but insightful talk on how to Wow Your Customers with a CX-Superstar Workforce.
+Before I jump into today’s post, All Roads Lead to Customer Experience, please allow me to invite SAP Customer Experience LIVE attendees to join my session in the Litmos Thought-leader Track on Wednesday, May 8 at 9AM (ET) in Room C. It will be a really fun, but insightful talk on how to Wow Your Customers with a CX-Superstar Workforce.
 You’ll find additional session details here.

 How often do you interact with customers?